 Day 1 in Palm Springs – Relax in a Spa

-The first day of our One Week in Palm Springs is about acclimation.
+The first day of our itinerary is about acclimatization.
 Nonstop flights are few; by car, it usually takes at least three hours of steady driving from LA, and nearly five from Las Vegas or Phoenix.
 (Fun fact: The song, “I Drove All Night,” is based on the miles between the Palm Springs desert area and LA).
 So on your first day chill.

 Luckily, the local spa industry features every kind of pampering in basic to deluxe surroundings.
 And when downtown Palm Springs’ Agua Caliente Cultural Museum opens in summer 2020, the complex will feature a bathhouse and day spa for the enjoyment of the area’s famous mineral waters.
 Until then, the hotels of nearby Desert Hot Springs offer guests relaxing hot mineral soaks.
 (There are many, with Two Bunch Palms being the most famous and Miracle Hot Springs offering day passes.)